antolabarca/99-7-citric-liquid-antolabarca/README.md

 A note is that the battle works (when the window popup wasn't there and the decisions were set by hand, the players stats actually changed, so a battle was done, but it didn't show anywhere).
 Actually showing this battle will have to be worked on in the future.
 Also, a good thing to do would be to show "shaking" or some other effect of being attacked, and updating the stats during the battle, or at least showing the attack/damage amounts.

+When a movement decision needs to be made, buttons will appear.
+In the case of stopping at home/to fight, the buttons will be in the middle of the board and display the option as their text (FIGHT/IGNORE or STOP/KEEPMOVING).
+In the case of multiple next panels, a button will apear over the possible panels.
+To pick a panel, the button over the chosen panel must be clicked.

 ####Description

 The game has a CitricLiquid class, that is the main class for the GUI.
 Running this class initializes the game.